 25) Granola And Milk

-Granola and milk is a breakfast you can make without having to cook anything.
-If you’re looking for higher staying power, look for granola containing nuts and seeds.
-To make it bigger, add sliced fruit.
-If you want to maintain the crunchiness, pour the milk just before you dig in.
+You can prepare granola and milk for breakfast without any cooking.
+For better staying power, choose a granola with nuts and seeds.
+To increase the serving size, you can add sliced fruit.
+If you would like to keep the crunchiness, pour the milk just before you start eating.

 26) Egg Muffin Cups